-Encourage your kids to pursue their passions.
+Students should be encouraged to pursue their passions.
 A few decades ago, colleges were looking for well-rounded students.
 Now they’re much more likely looking for a well-rounded student body.
-No need to push them to add an activity in an area they have no interest in.
+No need to push them to add an activity in an area in which they have no interest.
 No need to plan their summers around service projects in other countries if they’d rather be playing sports.
 No need to have them doing anything other than what they’re excited about.

 If theirs is one of the more typical activities like sports, music, acting, dance, Scouting, etc…..great!
 If it’s a less common activity like birding, stage crew, robotics, ceramics or whatever……that’s great, too!
-And if they haven’t yet developed any passions, help them to explore some of the possibilities.
+And if they haven’t yet developed any passions, point out to them what you notice they seem to get excited about and gently suggest ways they might delve deeper into it.
+No pressure needed.
+If they’re not excited on their own, then it’s not a passion.

 By the way, reading is absolutely an activity.
 If your son or daughter is that kid who’s got their head buried in a book any time they’re not involved in something else, encourage them to keep a record of everything substantial they read that’s not required for classes, then submit that list to colleges; I’ve seen some very impressive lists–from fiction to philosophy to physics–that have no doubt impacted how the student was seen by admissions officers.

 Working at a job is also considered an activity.
 If, for whatever reason, your child puts in substantial time working, they should keep a record of the start and end dates for each job, as well as an estimate of the number of hours a week.
 This will help in filling out applications.